Last updated : February 17, 2025

 Detox products profess to cleanse the body of drug metabolites in the urine, saliva, or hair.
 The expense is of little concern when someone’s job is on the line.
 These products are available for purchase in brick-and-mortar shops or online with the click of a mouse.
 Many prefer using this method because the product comes straight to their door.

 Consumers should be made aware of the “exception” clause though.
 It’s usually found in the really small print area.
 It’s the “out” clause so the manufacturer can avoid getting sued when the product doesn’t work.
 Verbiage stressing that “if steps aren’t followed exactly” makes the consumer accept responsibility for a positive test result.
+The charlatans.

 Home methods don’t work either.